sivansasidharan/sivan.github.io/posts/index.md

 ---
 layout: post-index
-title: Technical References
+title: Technical Writeups
-excerpt: "A List of all technical references"
+excerpt: "A List of all technical writeups"
 ---